ttaggg/flooded_island/docs/technical_spec.md

 ### Configuration Phase
 1. Both players see configuration screen
-2. Journeyman sees grid size selector (3-10)
+2. Journeyman sees grid dimensions selectors (width and height, each 3-10)
 3. Weather sees "Waiting for journeyman to configure..."
-4. Journeyman selects grid size and clicks "Start Game"
+4. Journeyman selects grid dimensions and clicks "Start Game"
 5. Game initializes with journeyman on top-left corner

 ### Game Phase